Communication M.A. Admissions Criteria

 Admission to the M.A. program is based upon a set of criteria that indicate potential success as a graduate student.
 All criteria, in addition to professional experience, are evaluated holistically, and the potential for success in our program is evaluated on an individual basis by the graduate faculty.
 The outcome of this faculty assessment will be full acceptance into the program, provisional acceptance, or denial.
 Failure to meet any one criterion will not necessarily result in automatic rejection of your application.
 New students are admitted only in the fall.
 You can begin your admissions application online through the myBarry application system.

 Criteria indicating potential success include:

 - Completed Barry University graduate application.
-In order to be considered for admission and eligible for enrollment in the fall semester, all completed application materials must be received by August 1.* Full tuition graduate assistantships are available if your complete application materials are received by December 15th.
+In order to be considered for admission and eligible for enrollment in the fall semester, all completed application materials must be received by August 1.
+Various graduate assistantships are available if your complete application materials are received by January 30.